Notebook of Avon Reah Smith-Ryan, 1942-1945

 beat us @ presentation.
 This was only a makeshift show

-comprising it are all professional well known
+comprising it are all professional from well known

-bands.
+London & Provincial Bands.
 I must tabulate their names

 and more are going on light duty - some have festering